Need Help Soundproofing Air Vents?

 This compromise is critical, especially when it comes to airflow vs. quiet.
 One is not superior to the other.
 Obviously, I am a firm believer that a pleasant home is one that is quiet.
 But, because I believe in the importance of fresh air, you shouldn’t have to choose between the two.

-- The form of the duct linking the vents in two different rooms allows sound to travel through.
-This usually occurs when the vents are directly across from each other, allowing the sound to travel between the two rooms without having to turn any corners.
+When vents in two rooms are directly across from each other, sound travels through without having to turn any corners.

 The first step in permanently sealing the vent is to treat it like a wall.
 After removing the grate, you can either completely fill the duct or just put in wooden studs at the very beginning.
 After that, you may either stuff it with insulation or simply cover it with drywall.
 Finally, use wall base adhesive to seal the area around the drywall piece so it blends in.